 Wall Street buoyed by hopes of easing US-China trade tensions

-NEW YORK: Wall Street closed higher on Monday (May 14), within investors extending last week's gains amid signs of easing trade tensions between Washington and Beijing.
+NEW YORK: Wall Street closed higher on Monday (May 14), extending last week's gains amid signs of easing trade tensions between Washington and Beijing.

 Investors were cheered by news President Donald Trump had offered China an olive branch in its trade dispute, vowing to ease the pain from US sanctions on Chinese telecoms equipment manufacturer ZTE.
 But the trading session saw stocks sag as early gains eroded.